A Project of the

 As of October 2017, over 16,000 square feet of those warehouses have been renovated into 28 air conditioned, affordable art studios, a 1,600 square foot gallery and a 1,000 square foot second floor gallery/classroom.
 Tenants include photographers, painters, graphic artists, mixed media, metal artists and more!

-Phase II of the ArtsXchange Project is now underway to:
+Phase II of the ArtsXchange Project is now completed:

 Then in later phases, larger spaces will be created for metal workers, sculptors and other mixed media artists including offices, class rooms, more gallery space, and possibly a foundry, a recording studio, rehearsal space or a restaurant/micro-brewery.
 The Pinellas Trail runs alongside the compound as well and ideas are swirling around about creating an “Arts Gateway to St. Pete” with colorful murals and artwork and opening up trail access from the compound to neighbor, the Duncan McClellan Gallery's location, and to the Morean Center for Clay.Your donations will help us change the trend of artists being priced out of their cities.
 Any contribution from $5.00 on up is appreciated.
 Every gift gets us closer to creating a vibrant and affordable arts community that benefits everyone!